YOU NEED TO ACT NOW! - Pistol Brace Re-Classification

 Duration: 6:58

-This video provides an urgent overview of the ATF's proposed reclassification of pistol stabilizing braces as firearm stocks, potentially turning brace-equipped firearms into NFA-regulated Short-Barreled Rifles (SBRs) or Shotguns (SBSs).
-Expertly delivered by Reno May, the content stresses the critical importance of submitting public comments before the deadline to prevent potentially life-ruining legal consequences for law-abiding owners.
+This video provides an urgent call to action regarding the ATF's proposed reclassification of pistol stabilizing braces as stocks, potentially turning brace-equipped firearms into Short-Barreled Rifles (SBRs) or Shotguns (SBSs).
+Expert instructor Reno May details the implications, emphasizing the need for law-abiding citizens to submit public comments before the deadline to prevent potentially life-ruining legal consequences.
+The guide focuses on how to effectively submit comments to the ATF/DOJ to influence regulatory decisions.

 Quick Summary